Lemoncode/master-frontend-lemoncode/04-frameworks/05-d3js/01-form-barchart-to-semi-arch/05-multiple-series/Readme.md

 + .sort(null);
 ```

-- Now looks better, it still not perfect you can work it out to get it perfect by following this example: https://bl.ocks.org/tezzutezzu/c2653d42ffb4ecc01ffe2d6c97b2ee5e
+- Now looks better, it still not perfect you can work it out to get it perfect by following this example: <https://bl.ocks.org/tezzutezzu/c2653d42ffb4ecc01ffe2d6c97b2ee5e>

-# Excercise
+## Exercise

-Let's implemnent a "pactometer", just only for the current November election process, add a checkbox per political party, the users can check which parties reach an agreement and
-check if the get absolute parliamentary majority.
+Let's implemnent a "pactometer", just only for the latest election process, add a checkbox per political party, the users can check which parties reach an agreement and check if the get absolute parliamentary majority.

 Tips: